Impact

 Risk and Exploitability

-The EPSS score is not available and the vulnerability is not listed in CISA KEV, so the known exploitation probability is unclear.
-However, an attacker with the ability to run a malicious application on a system could exploit this flaw locally, potentially gaining control over the affected processes.
+The CVSS score of 7.1 indicates high severity, and since the EPSS score is not available and the vulnerability is not listed in CISA KEV, the known exploitation probability remains unclear.
+An attacker with the ability to run a malicious application on a system could exploit this flaw locally, potentially gaining control over the affected processes.
 With no public exploit actively in use and without a KEV designation, the risk is considered moderate, but the severe impact of memory corruption warrants prompt remediation.

 OpenCVE Enrichment